 Core competencies (often labeled more is better ) are the attributes that must be met for the client to be merely satisfied.
 And while more is indeed often better, it does not necessarily increase client satisfaction as these features are taken for granted.
 (Compounding this is the fact that the client may not be able to distinguish great from good from fair.)
 Because of this, execution of core competency can only detract from client satisfaction if not done well.
 Even when exceptionally well done, the service will have only met expectations.
 Most professional service marketing spends too much time here also: "award winning...," "we are ranked number...," "best place to...," and so on.
-It is not to say that these things aren't worthwhile, but they are often only footnotes, asides, and tick boxes.
-They are not likely to be the winning advantage or command a premium.
+It is not to say that these things aren't worthwhile for credentialing, but they are not likely to be the winning advantage or command a premium.

 The takeaway here is that while core competencies, perhaps (and only perhaps) rise above "commodity" in value, focusing content here will not sufficiently distinguish the firm or its services.

 It is also important to consider that while continual enhancement of performance is requisite, performance that may have exceeded expectation once, will only satisfy the next time.
-Once exceptional is delivered it becomes expectation next time.
-It is the tyranny of the downward pressure over time as detailed in the Kano Model.
+Once "exceptional" is delivered it becomes expectation.
+It is the tyranny of the downward pressure over time as illustrated in the Kano Model.

 These are the attributes of a service that truly delight, even surprise the client.
-In fact, the individual client, or the marketplace at large, might not even know these service concepts were available until you delivered them.
+In fact, the individual client, or the marketplace at large, might not have even known these service concepts were available until you delivered them.
 Your client did not know they needed or wanted them.
 Here is the salient in terms of marketing.
-The wow factors.
-The truly innovative providers – those that not only capture market share, but create new markets and command premiums, focus their efforts (and marketing) here.
+The truly innovative providers –those that not only capture market share, but create new markets and command premiums – focus their efforts here.

-The wow factor attributes of your services need to be the focus of content marketing – particularly in professional services marketing – and woven into the fabric of thought leadership and client communications.
+The wow factor attributes of your services need to be the focus of content marketing and woven into the fabric of all communications.

 A Word on Downward Pressure

-As with products, services too are subject to the same downward pressure expressed by the Kano Model.
-Over time, those things that were once delighters become expected competencies and even basics or must haves over time.
+As with products, services too are subject to the downward pressure expressed by the Kano Model.
+Over time, those things that were once delighters become expected competencies and even must haves over time.

 This is content logic.